 Of course, the human-population issue is one predicament among many that arises from civilization.
 I’ve spent decades observing the horrors of civilization, and many years documenting them.
 I’ve often pointed out that the world is becoming a worse place every year, contrary to the perspective of my contemporaries.
 In my own words, and occasionally those of others, I am a witness to the horrors of civilization and imperialism.
 In bearing witness and reporting the horrors, I don’t fit into the dominant culture.

 Unlike most people afflicted by civilization, I’m free of hope.
-Hope and fear — both four-letter words — are two sides of the same “unknowable future” coin.
+Hope and fear — both four-letter words — are the two sides of the same “unknowable future” coin.
 Acting on either emotion is a prescription for disaster, as I illustrated clearly when I left the life I loved to pursue the counter-cultural path that has brought so much pain.
 Now, finally, I’m going forward, freed from the cage of hope.